 Your introduction

-Our pet parent members will be trusting you with their most prized possession and beloved furry friends - so understandably, they'll want to get to know you as a person.
+Our pet parent members will be trusting you with their home and pets - so understandably, they'll want to get to know you as a person.

-This is your chance to let pet parents know all about you, what you do for a living, your hobbies and interests, and what you like doing most in your spare time (other than hanging out with cute pets, ofc).
-If you work from home, for example, this is a great selling point to mention as it lets pet parents know that you’ll be home chilling with (and having your work calls interrupted by…) their furry friends for most of the day.
+This is your chance to let pet parents know all about you, what you do for a living, your hobbies and interests, and what you like to do in your spare time.
+If you work from home, this is a great point to mention as it lets pet parents know that you’ll be home with their pets for most of the day.

 Why do you want to house and pet sit?

 Naturally, pet parents want to know your heart is in the right place.
-So, share what it is you hope to gain from spending time with pets in new places.
-Whether you’re recently retired and looking for a fulfilling way to make the most of your freedom, or just love pets but (due to renting or other life commitments) can’t have any of your own right now, be upfront and try to create a connection.
-For example, why not talk about how pet sitting helps you feel closer to your beloved childhood pet?
-Or share another anecdote that will show owners you're just as much of a pet person as they are.
+So, share what you hope to gain from spending time with pets in new places.
+Whether you’re newly retired and looking for a fulfilling way to make the most of your freedom, or just love pets but (due to renting or other life commitments) can’t have any of your own right now.
+Be upfront and try to create a connection.

 Your experience…